-Over the last five years Notre Dame has made strategic investments to add faculty and infrastructure in nanoelectronics, wireless communications, advanced diagnostics and therapeutics, and sustainable energy.
+Over the last ten years Notre Dame has made strategic investments to add faculty and infrastructure in nanoelectronics, wireless communications, advanced diagnostics and therapeutics, cyber-physical systems, and sustainable energy.
 The opening of Stinson Remick Hall of Engineering in 2010 has provided a wealth of sophisticated lab facilities, including a 10,000-square-foot state-of-the-art clean room.
-The goal of the circuits initiative is to link major research programs already in place in materials, devices, and systems with innovative research in circuits and future applications.
+To sustain and grow these efforts, multiple new hires are anticipated, and candidates at all levels – from assistant professor to full professor with an endowed chair – are encouraged to apply.
+Senior appointments will require an outstanding record of achievement and international stature.
+Recent (or imminent) doctoral graduates with demonstrated research prowess and exceptional promise are encouraged to apply for junior positions.
+All technical areas will be considered, but areas of particular interest include:

 The University of Notre Dame is an equal opportunity employer.
 We particularly invite applications from women and members of groups that are under-represented in science and engineering.